ExtraFrisky/Byebye-Bby/README.md

 3) You only get shitty badges like Early Supporter.
 4) Bby is DUALHOOKED.
 Evidence above.
 Want more proof?
 Message me `Extra Frisky#1788`

+We are Anonymous.
+We are legion.
+We do not forgive.
+We do not forget.
+Expect us. kekw